aces/Loris/MacInstall.md

 ### 1.5.2 Obtaining MySQL

 Download the latest DMG Archive for you current Mac setup (either 32-bit or 64-bit) from the following link [dev.mysql.com/downloads/mysql]
-(dev.mysql.com/downloads/mysql) and install the nessacary files.
+(dev.mysql.com/downloads/mysql) and install the necessary files.

 ### 1.5.3 Starting MySQL